Get the FREE one-click dictionary software for Windows

 - open

-Derived forms: clearest, clearer, clearing, clears, cleared
+Derived forms: clearest, clearer, clearing, cleared, clears

-See also: broad, clarity, clean-handed, clear-cut, clearheaded, clearness, clear-thinking, cloudless, comprehendible, comprehensible, crystal clear, crystalline, definite, discerning, distinct, fair, free, guiltless, hyaline, hyaloid, innocent, legible, limpid, limpidity, liquid, lucid, lucidity, lucidness, luculent, net, nett, pellucid, pellucidity, perfect, perspicuous, prima facie, pure, sack, semitransparent, serene, straighten, translucent, transparent, trenchant, unambiguous, unclouded, uncloudedness, unencumbered, unfrosted, unmistakable, unmistakeable, unobstructed, unqualified, unsubtle, untroubled, vivid
+See also: broad, clarity, clean-handed, clear-cut, clearheaded, clearness, clear-thinking, cloudless, comprehendible, comprehensible, crystal clear, crystalline, definite, discerning, distinct, fair, free, guiltless, hyaline, hyaloid, innocent, legible, limpid, limpidity, liquid, lucid, lucidity, lucidness, luculent, net, nett, pellucid, pellucidity, perfect, perspicuous, prima facie, pure, sack, semitransparent, serene, translucent, transparent, trenchant, unambiguous, unclouded, uncloudedness, unencumbered, unfrosted, unmistakable, unmistakeable, unobstructed, unqualified, unsubtle, untroubled, vivid

-Type of: acquire, allow, alter, area, bear, benefit, bring home the bacon [informal], change, clarify, clear up, come through, come up trumps [Brit, informal], countenance, country, create, deliver the goods, determine, disappear, discharge, disembarrass, elucidate, empty, flog [Brit, informal], free, gain, get, go away, innocence, judge, label, let, make, modify, move out, overhaul, overtake, pass, pay, permit, profit, pronounce, remove, rid, sell, settle, square off, square up, succeed, take, take away, take out, turn up trumps [Brit, informal], vanish, win, withdraw, yield
+Type of: acquire, act, allow, alter, area, bear, benefit, bring home the bacon [informal], change, clarify, clear up, come through, come up trumps [Brit, informal], countenance, country, create, deliver the goods, determine, disappear, discharge, disembarrass, elucidate, empty, flog [Brit, informal], free, gain, get, go away, innocence, judge, label, let, make, modify, move, move out, overhaul, overtake, pass, pay, permit, profit, pronounce, remove, rid, sell, settle, square off, square up, succeed, take, take away, take out, turn up trumps [Brit, informal], vanish, vary, win, withdraw, yield

-Antonym: bounce, cloudy, clutter up, convict, ill-defined, opaque, overcast, unclear
+Antonym: bounce, cloudy, clutter, ill-defined, opaque, unclear

 Encyclopedia: Clear, Net, Authentic, and Complete Liberal Party